dbojan/xmltv-converter/README.md

 ## Usage:
 drag and drop unzipped xml to 'xmltv-converter_drop_xml_file_here.bat'

-You can open sqlite file with [sqlitestudio](https://github.com/pawelsalawa/sqlitestudio)
+You can open sqlite file with [Sqlite Studio](https://github.com/pawelsalawa/sqlitestudio)

 You can use sql to filter results:
 ```